-But in any event, you need to get your Thanksgiving Preparations in gear.
+But in any event, you need to get your Thanksgiving Planning in gear.

-Thanksgiving Preparations to make the big day a little smoother:
+A Thanksgiving Planner will make the big day a little smoother:

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Nail down your guest list…how many guests will be joining you for Thanksgiving?

 Plan out your menu.
 What will you be serving?

 Gather the recipes you will be using.
 Mark the cookbooks or print them off and put them together.

 While you have your recipes, go ahead and write down your shopping list.